Verdanix/Nora/.github/PULL_REQUEST_TEMPLATE/optimization.md

 ## Checklist
 - [ ] Code follows the project's style guidelines
 - [ ] All new and existing tests pass
-- [ ] New unit tests were added if applicable
+- [ ] New unit and integrations tests were added if applicable
 - [ ] Documentation was updated if necessary
+- [ ] Tests cover at least 90% of the code if applicable.